 "Yes Liza, all you have to do is call out his name."

 Crap, Lenalee thought.
 There was no way that she could take out the earl and she knew that, though he was a skilled fighter, Kanda would not be able to either.
 But they really didn't have a choice right now; they couldn't let an Akuma be created if they could stop it especially since it would kill the one who had created them.

 ""Innocence, activate!"
 Lenalee ran towards the room from which the voices were coming.
 Her boots transformed, tightly encasing her calves, lending her extra strength.
-Kanda was hot on her heals, his sword out, moon light reflecting dangerously off of it.
+Kanda was hot on her heals, his sword out, moon light reflecting dangerously off the blade.